HeylelOS/haven/README.md

 Then, you can `make` your project and you execute rules based on objects derived from your source tree.
 Try not to name two potentials object with the same basename, as the `.o` prefix __replaces__ the source file one.

+Yet the only one exempted from examples is certainly the most powerful: `hvn-pkgen`.
+This utility is linux-specific and enables creating containers to create a standard environment for executing/building/packaging.
+The main goal is to fake an environment where each build are ran in userspace but hiding the system headers and interfaces.
+It allows the package builder to easily change a toolchain or build scripts for distribution.
+I'll let you read the manual pages to understand how you can use it.
+You're only limited by your imagination.

 ## Build